-Adult mountain lions are approximately 2m long from nose to tail, but they can be as long as 2.75m and weigh up to 100kg.
+Adult mountain lions are approximately 2m long from nose to tail, but they can be as long as 2.75m and weigh 100kg.
 Males are slightly larger and heavier than females.

 With such large paws and powerful legs, it is no wonder mountain lions are fast.
 An adult lion can run at speeds of up to 80km per hour, and they are excellent jumpers.

 When it comes to birds, the Californian condor takes the top spot.
-They are the largest flying bird species in North America in terms of body weight, size, and wingspan.
+They are the largest flying bird species in North America regarding body weight, size, and wingspan.
 Condors can grow up to 4.5 feet long from beak to tail, with a bodyweight of 20-30 pounds and an impressive wingspan of 9-10 feet.

-They use thermal air currents to glide at heights of up to 15,000 feet.
+They use thermal air currents to glide at up to 15,000 feet.
 They survey their immediate surroundings in search of animal carcasses and will even track injured animals.

 Californian condors were once on the verge of extinction and are perhaps one of the best examples of successful species conservation.
 The biggest threat to their survival was lead poisoning from bullets used by hunters.
 Condors would scavenge the carcasses of deer and moose, ingesting lead from their bloodstream.